 image

 The workshop begins with a brief overview of Lucier's work and aesthetic priorities, as well as the opportunity to hear excerpts of key pieces on Trade School's PA.
-We will then dive into "(Hartford) Memory Space," traveling into our neighborhood to archive the sounds one encounters there while discussing modes of listening and interaction with sound.
-The workshop will conclude with an informal performance of each participant's "recording" (note: "instruments" will be provided; example "instruments": rocks, sticks, a bell, etc.).
+We then dive into "(Altadena) Memory Space," traveling into our neighborhood individually to archive the sounds one encounters there and then discussing modes of listening and interaction with sound.
+The workshop concludes with an informal performance of each participant's "recording."
 Perfect for those interested in experimental music, the practice of listening, field recording, and reflecting on the unique sonic features of our Altadena neighborhood.